ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

 #### Via Web UI (User Interface)

-Most of Arm servers provide web UI for managing the FW (firmware).
+Most of Arm servers provide web UI for managing the firmware (FW).

-Log into the BMC (Baseboard Management Controller) IP address via browser,
+Log into the Baseboard Management Controller (BMC) IP address via your browser,

    1. Check the current FW version by clicking its `Firmware information`.

    2. Go to the `Firmware maintenance` section and click on `Firmware update`.
-Follow te prompts to update BIOSP and BMC software.
+Follow the prompts to update BIOSP and BMC software.

 #### Via ipmitool command line

-The benefit of using IPMI (Intelligent Platform Management Interface) tool `ipmitool` is for automation of controlling the servers remotely.
+The benefit of using the Intelligent Platform Management Interface (IPMI) tool `ipmitool` is for automation of controlling the servers remotely.

-To update the firmware, for example on the Foxconn server:
+ For example on the Foxconn server, run the following commands to update the firmware:

 ```console
    ipmitool -C 3 -I lanplus -H 10.118.45.98 -U admin -P admin raw 0x32 0x8f 0x3 0x1